bajajanirudh/CV-Project/README.md

 Image compression on HDR images with separate filters on background and forground

-# to run code : ipynb
+# To run code : .ipynb

 upload the image file
 change the image file name in the 3rd output cell